 "We've done everything from working with absolutely illiterate, profoundly rural women, helping them to pull their lives together, to working with trainers of organizations in order to train them to be able to work with the population.

 "We've also been involved with specific projects: We brought over an orthopedic surgeon who did three weeks of surgery in the Congo last summer.
 He invited a Congolese surgeon to come back to Israel to undergo two months of training at Poriah Hospital," she said.
 "We also brought two Congolese babies with heart defects over to Israel for surgery through the Save a Child's Heart organization."
+And the results are not only beneficial to the people of the Congo, but to Israel as well, she emphasized.

 We welcome your feedback.